BGU-CS-VIL/DPMMSubClusters.jl/README.md

 [2d Gaussian with plotting](https://nbviewer.jupyter.org/github/dinarior/DPMMSubClusters.jl/blob/master/examples/2d_gaussian/gaussian_2d.ipynb).
 [Image Segmentation](https://nbviewer.jupyter.org/github/dinarior/DPMMSubClusters.jl/blob/master/examples/image_seg/dpgmm-superpixels.ipynb).

+Reducing the `burnout` will increase the speed and reduce stability, increasing the variance in the results.

+When supplied with `gt` kwarg, it will perform `NMI` and `Variation of Information` analysis on each iteration.

+The return values for the `fit` methods is:

+`labels, clusters, weights, iteration_time, nmi_history, likelihood_history, cluster_count_history`

 ### Advanced
 In this mode you are required to supply a params file, example for one is the file `global_params.jl`.